CSCfi/csc-user-guide/docs/apps/ipyrad.md

 ## Available

--   Puhti:  0.9.81
+-   Puhti-rhel7:  0.9.81

 ## Usage

-In Puhti, iPyrad can be taken in use as a _bioconda_ environment.
+In Puhti-rhel7, iPyrad can be taken in use as a _bioconda_ environment.
-To use software environments that are installed to Puhti using Conda (either by CSC or yourself), first define environment variable PROJAPPL to point to a directory of the project that you wish to use for your own conda environments.
+To use software environments that are installed to Puhti-rhel7 using Conda (either by CSC or yourself), first define environment variable PROJAPPL to point to a directory of the project that you wish to use for your own conda environments.